Kismet

 It's crucial for an app's key features to be prominently displayed and easily accessible.

-Previous case study
+Previous UX case study

-There is no previous case study.
+There is no previous UX case study.

 Back to all case studies

-Next case study
+Next UX case study

-There is no next case study.
+There is no next UX case study.

 Back to all case studies